 A mature female is called 'cow'

 Mature male is called a "bull"

 A young female cow is called as 'heifer'

 Origin of Cow

 According to different studies, it is found that the origin of cows goes back to 10,000 years ago.
-In ancient times, domestic cows were not much common because they demanded sedentary society.
+In ancient times, domestic cows were not very common because they demanded sedentary society.
 As time passed, cows became the much-needed domesticated animal.